Vinyl Record Lovers Newsletter

 Bee Gees Stayin' Alive

 Opening Line: In 1977, the Bee Gees started Stayin’ Alive with swagger-filled opening lines: “Well, you can tell by the way I use my walk, I’m a woman’s man, no time to talk.”
 That quick-witted intro, sung in falsetto by Barry Gibb, establishes the disco groove from the first moment.
 Stayin’ Alive reached the top of the charts around the globe and became the ultimate anthem from the disco era.
-That first assertive line still gets people walking
+That first assertive line still gets people walking.

 The Eagles - Hotel California